Unisto

-Unisto is a Swiss company that specialises in security products.
+Unisto is a Swiss company that based on security products.
 It produces Unisto security seals, name badges and brand profiling products to guarantee the authenticity of a product from its manufacturing origin to its point of sale.

 It was founded as Stoffel and Co. in Horn, Switzerland in 1926, a small family-owned business making packaging accessories used for brand labeling and securing products.
 The company later became an international company with more than 600 employees in factories and offices worldwide.